tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Until phase 10 it is possible to set and change the used implementation of different sub systems like the resource managers or the region generator.
 The default implementation is used if no other is set.
 This can be done in the Model Factory.

-The region manager is implemented as an data value and can be accessed via the shared manager using the id `frts.vanillamodel.regionmanager`.
+The region manager is implemented as an data value and can be accessed via the shared manager.

+Default ID can be found in the static class `ModelIds`.

 **IMPORTANT:** Because of implementation details it is currently not possible to access the region manager before initalization of modules after phase 10 is complete.
 Doing so will most likely result in a crash or undefined behavior.